 Based on our current planned operations, we expect that our cash and cash equivalents and available borrowings will enable us to fund our operating expenses for at least 12 months from the date hereof.
 We may consider raising additional capital to expand our business, to pursue strategic investments, to take advantage of financing opportunities or for other reasons.
 As revenue from the sale of our products grows, we expect our accounts receivable and inventory balances would also increase.
-Any increase in accounts receivable and inventory may not be completely offset by increases in accounts payable and accrued expenses, which could result in greater working capital requirements.
+Any increase in accounts receivable and accrued expenses, which could result in greater working capital requirements.